Design Systems vs Component Library

 Shibin Das

-In the realm of design and development, two terms frequently emerge: Design Systems and Component Libraries.
+While desinging and developing web applications, two terms frequently shows up Design Systems, and Component Libraries.
 While they may sound similar, they serve distinct purposes and play unique roles in the creation of digital products.
-Let’s delve into the nuances of each and explore how they contribute to the success of projects.

 Design Systems: The Blueprint for Consistency